 “Lost wax” casting occurs in two basic forms: solid core or hollow-core reproduction.
 The manufacturer creates either a solid wax model (for solid core patterns) or a wax copy of a clay model (for hollow core patterns).

 Lost wax casting requires multiple steps to complete.
-First,a manufacturer produces a model for reproduction.
+First, a manufacturer produces a model for reproduction.
 This item may consist of stone, metal, wood, plaster or clay.

 Artisans create an impression of a non-wax model by placing it inside a hard gated outer mold filled with soft, easily compressed material.
 This mold may consist of two halves, one for the front and the other for the rear of the object.
-Workers press fireproof clay into the depression(s), re-creating the outlines of an original three dimensional model.
+Workers press fireproof clay into the depression(s), re-creating the outlines of an original three-dimensional model.

 Next, the manufacturer selectively removes a thin layer of material from the exterior of the newly-formed clay mold.
 When placed within the original impression of elastic material, a slight gap appears between the original impression and the now-reduced clay mold.
-The manufacturer then closes both section of the hard outer mold around the clay model, completely enclosing it inside before pouring hot molten wax into the closed mold.
+The manufacturer then closes both sections of the hard outer mold around the clay model, completely enclosing it inside before pouring hot molten wax into the closed mold.
 The mold usually rests upside down during this process.

 Wax congeals around the clay, creating a wax model for a hollow core pattern reproduction.
 (Using a solid wax model directly permits solid core pattern reproductions.)

 Craftsmen construct a detailed structure of gates and vents called “sprues” along the exterior.
 (These channels will permit the exit of melted wax later.)
 The manufacturer coats this assembly with fine plaster or ceramic material before applying heat, usually by placing the mold in a kiln.
-Rising temperatures melts the wax, causing this material to flow from the model through the attached sprue channels.
+Rising temperatures melt the wax, causing this material to flow from the model through the attached sprue channels.

 The manufacturer subsequently applies a thin metal layer of cladding to the mold (excluding the gate).
 This material when dried will protect the outline of the mold.